< back to Blog home

 The best way to go about creating a restaurant KPI dashboard is finding inventory management software that integrates with your POS and accounting software.

+And that’s exactly what BinWise Pro does.
+First, BinWise Pro has an existing restaurant KPI dashboard with metrics like inventory variance, historical sales, and COGS.
 But any bar or restaurant that uses BinWise Pro can take it further.
 They get an inventory management powerhouse that plugs directly into existing software.
+And every bar or restaurant that has a full-spectrum restaurant KPI dashboard needs their inventory data integrated into it.

 That means bar inventory software like BinWise Pro is necessary for creating an end-to-end restaurant KPI dashboard.
 Along with giving you the data you need to create a crystal clear restaurant profit and loss statement or restaurant chart of accounts.